KW Electronics Ltd - A very British Company

 KW never got to grips with a decent 1kHz dial readout either, the 2000E was a step back from the 2000B, and was only graduated every 5kHz.
 This is a legacy of using a Jackson slow motion drive, Drake and Yaesu sorted this years before by using a bespoke assembly for their VFOs.
 Quite why KW bothered with a WWV band position is also beyond me..it has a 100kHz calibrator, and with 5kHz readout - its a pointless addition.
 I have also noticed some spurious signals on receive that are hard to pin down..odd as the mixing scheme is the same as other KWs and they don't have them.

 The 'RF Gain' control is another odd part of the design.
 KW had a lot of overload problems (probably on 40m) on their earlier rigs and to get round it just stuck a 5K pot across the antenna where it goes into the receiver..so not a gain control at all, just a crude variable front end attenuator (the KW202 Receiver has one).
-Unlike the AGC gain control of the A and B models, on the 2000E there is no way to manually adjust the RF and IF gain of the receiver at all...although I understand things may have got so bad that KW offered a 'kit' to replace the RF gain control of the 2000B with this front end attenuator.
-Its a real pity that KW couldn't deliver with the E, it was probably conceived as a stop gap until the doomed KW2000D was developed (only prototypes made)... but unfortunately it was too little and too late and signaled the end of all development on KW ham radio gear.
+Unlike the AGC gain control of the A and B models, on the 2000E there is no way to manually adjust the RF and IF gain of the receiver at all.
+Things got so bad that KW offered a 'modification kit' to replace the RF gain control of the 2000B with this front end attenuator.
+Its a real pity that KW couldn't deliver with the E, it was probably conceived as a stop gap until the doomed digital readout KW2000D was developed (only prototypes ever made)... but unfortunately it was too little and too late and signaled the end of all development on KW ham radio gear.

-I had trouble with the main switching 12V 4 Pole Relay on this rig..didn't take long to spot part of the problem..when I removed the cover to clean the contacts the base of the relay had cracked so much it literally fell apart !.
+I had trouble with one of the 2 12V 4 Pole Relays in this rig..didn't take long to spot part of the problem..when I removed the cover to clean the contacts the base of the relay had cracked so much it literally fell apart !.
 The culprit appears to be excessive heat as the relay is close to two very hot parts of the radio..the audio output valve on one side and a large wirewound resistor on the other.
 It was almost too hot to remove with bare fingers.
 I had a spare but have since located a supplier of modern plug in replacements from UK supplier RAPID

 Plenty of contacts on 40 and 80 but may need alignment on 20 / 15 / 10m